pdabacus/qt_docs/README.md

 # Qt Docs
-Python scripts for downloading minimal versions of the docs for Qt
+Python scripts for downloading minimal versions of the docs for Qt cause why waste 300 mb for lines and spaces

 ### Usage:
  * run `download.py` to download and minify all the files in `files.txt` (takes forever)